absmach/magistrala-docs/docs/platform-management.md

 ## System provisioning

-Before proceeding, make sure that you have created a new account, and obtained an authorization key.
+Before proceeding, make sure that you have created a new account and obtained an authorization key.

 ### Provisioning things